madcitymultimedia/wpseo-woocommerce/README.md

 * Adds a new assessment which checks whether products (or product variants) have an identifier.
 * Adds a new assessment which checks whether products (or product variants) have a SKU.
-* Adds support for the ASIN values and adds these to Product/Offer schema nodes.

 Bugfixes: